Dteyn/bHapticsRelay/README.md

 End users will install and run the mod as follows.
 More detailed instructions are included in `Readme.txt`.

 1. **Unzip** the archive to any folder on their PC (no admin rights needed).
-2. **Double-click** `bHapticsRelay.exe` to launch the bridge.
+2. **Double-click** `bHapticsRelay.exe` to launch the relay.
 They'll see your game title, version, and Test Event button.

 > [!NOTE]
 > All paths in `config.cfg` are relative to the EXE's folder, so players can drop the whole folder anywhere such as on the desktop, in `Program Files`, or even in the game folder itself.